School Safety Procedures

 Inclement Weather Plan

-Our School Community Council reviewed and approved an inclement weather plan on Tuesday, October 21, 2014.
+Our School Community Council reviewed and approved an inclement weather plan in 2023.
 Guidelines were established for “inside days” when temperatures (including wind chill) are too cold or air quality is so poor that children should not be outside for extended periods of time.

 An “inside day” is recommended when the temperature outside falls below 20 degrees Fahrenheit (including wind chill).
 It is understood that individual students may need temporary or long-term accommodations for health conditions exacerbated by temperature extremes – high or low.
 Accommodations will be made upon parent request.